 B.A., Wayne State University, M.A., Ph.D.
 University of California at Santa Barbara

 Dr Jackson is currently working on two research projects.
 The first is a socio-historical exploration of themes of race/ethnicity, gender, and violence in editorial cartoons during WWII and Civil Rights Movement.
 The second is an exploration into Cuba’s literacy campaign in 1961 (Campaña Nacional de Alfabetización en Cuba) and Mississippi Freedom Summer Project of 1964.
 She is the editor of The Routledge International Handbook of Race, Class, and Gender (2014) and has published a number of chapters and book reviews.
 She is a reviewer for several professional journals.

 Dr. Jackson served as Department Chair from 2001-2007.
-She created the Ethnic Studies minor at Southern Connecticut State University which she co-coordinates with Dr. Julian Madison of the History Department.
-She is a Board member of the National Association for Ethnic Studies and the Society for the Study of Social Problems, has served as President of the New England Sociological Association, Chair of the American Sociological Association's Section on Racial and Ethnic Minorities, and on committees in the Eastern Sociological Association, Association of Black Sociologists, and other organizations.
-Her community involvement includes serving as both as Family Partner and Family Selection committee member for Habitat for Humanity and on The Community Foundation for Greater New Haven's Women and Girl's Fund committee.
+She created the Ethnic Studies minor at Southern Connecticut State University which she co-coordinates with Dr. Annette-Madlock Madison of the Communication Department.
+She is a Board member of Girl Scouts of Connecticut and New Reach, has served as President of the New England Sociological Association, Chair of the American Sociological Association's Section on Racial and Ethnic Minorities, and on committees in the Eastern Sociological Association, Association of Black Sociologists, and other organizations.
 She is listed in Who's Who in America and Who's Who Among America's Teachers.

 Dr. Jackson teaches graduate and undergraduate courses.
-These include Racial and Ethnic Relations, Social Problems in the U.S., Women of Color in the U.S., Women of the Third World, Race, Class and Gender, Community Sociology, Introduction to Sociology, Urban Sociology, Social Change, Women in Society, Social Inequality in the U.S., and Seminar in Sociology.
+These include Racial and Ethnic Relations, Social Problems in the U.S., Women of Color in the U.S., Women of the Third World, Race, Class and Gender, Community Sociology, Introduction to Sociology, Service Learning and Civic-Engagement, The African American Experience, and Sociology of Gender.